tj-mc/tilde/docs/BLOCKS.md

    )
    ```

-The block syntax provides a clean way to organize code and avoid naming conflicts while maintaining backward compatibility with existing Tails scripts.
+The block syntax provides a clean way to organize code and avoid naming conflicts while maintaining backward compatibility with existing Tilde scripts.